Rafael Pérez Perry: Radio broadcasting pioneer

 Pérez Perry returned to Puerto Rico in 1934 with the intention of going into business as an electronic engineer.
 At first he failed in his attempts because of the lack of experience and capital.
 However, it wasn't long before he was able to establish several radio workshops in San Juan, Rio Piedras and Santurce.

 Pérez Perry was hired by the Government of Puerto Rico as a communications consultant.
 He founded the "Escuela del Aire" (Airwaves School) which in 1945 became the radio station known as "WIPR".
 His radio station was located in the Condado area of San Juan.
 During this time he also worked as a consulting engineer for Angel Ramos's "El Mundo Enterprises".

 Telecadena Pérez Perry

 His radio station had its transmitters in the City of Arecibo and operated from his facilities in San Juan.
 Pérez Perry moved the operations of his radio broadcasting station to the City of Mayagüez and in 1954 founded "WKBM", Channel 11, his first television station.
 It wasn't until 1960, that the U.S. Federal Communications Commission (FCC) finally granted Pérez Perry the license to operate WKBM.
-On August 1960, Pérez Perry inaugurated his television station which he named "Telecadena Pérez-Perry".
+In August 1960, Pérez Perry inaugurated his television station which he named "Telecadena Pérez-Perry".